Methodology v3.2 · Independently funded · No affiliate revenue Methodology · Editorial

 Most Accurate Calorie Tracking App 2026: Tested and Ranked

-An accuracy-first ranking of the major consumer calorie trackers in 2026, anchored to the DAI study and our own audit, with confidence intervals.
+An accuracy-first ranking of the major consumer calorie trackers in 2026, anchored to the Dietary Assessment Initiative 2026 study and our own audit, with confidence intervals.

 This is the accuracy-only ranking — pure MAPE, with bootstrap confidence intervals, no rubric weights.[1]
-The headline finding from the DAI 2026 study and our own audit, distilled to the simplest possible question: which apps measure calories most accurately in 2026?
+The headline finding from the Dietary Assessment Initiative 2026 study and our own audit, distilled to the simplest possible question: which apps measure calories most accurately in 2026?

 The composite ranking under the full v3.2 rubric, including database verification, reproducibility, free-tier, and pricing, is in the keystone review.
 This article isolates the accuracy axis.